AGS 209 Farm Records and Accounts

 2. Measure the cost of borrowing.

-3. Estimate a state and/or federal tax return used in agribusiness.
+3. Identify state and/or federal tax forms used in agribusiness.

 4. Compare tax deductible and non-tax deductible business expenses.